History of the Jews in Ukraine: Rise of Hasidism and internal struggles

 A different movement was started by Jacob Frank in the middle of the 18th century.
-Frank's teachings were unorthodox (such as purification through transgression and adoption of elements of Christianity).
-He was excommunicated along with his numerous followers.
-They eventually converted to Catholicism.
+Frank's teachings were unorthodox (such as purification through transgression and adoption of elements of Christianity) and were supported by part of the Catholic clergy, including the bishop of Kamieniec Podolski, which led to his excommunication along with his numerous followers.
+In 1759 Frank and his supporters converted to Catholicism in Lemberg.
+As a result, a group of up to 20,000 Jewish converts emerged, who gradually assimilated with Christians, but preserved some peculiar traditions.
+In 1817 Frankists were officially recognized as Catholics by the Russian imperial government.